 - Well-maintained parking facilities for students

 Mount Aloysius College recently completed a test of the campus emergency response plan.
 The test included three components, a seminar, tabletop exercise and a drill.
 The exercise was held on August 8 & 9, 2012 and had been announced and scheduled for several members of the College community.
 The exercise consisted of a seminar and tabletop held in Alumni Hall on August 8, 2012.
 The exercise scenario involved an active shooter that tested various components of the Emergency Response Plan.
 The second component of the test was the drill held at Academic Hall, which was conducted on August 9, 2012 at 1:00 pm.
 We had over 20 off campus departments participate with us including police, fire, medical, emergency management, corrections and personnel from nearby universities.
 Had this been a real situation, the MAC Alert system would have been activated.
-If you have not signed up to receive emergency messages through the MAC Alert System, you can do so by going to the following website http://portal.mtaloy.edu.
+If you have not signed up to receive emergency messages through the MAC Alert System, you can do so at this link.
 Once you log in, follow the MAC Alert System link.

 The Mount Aloysius College Emergency Manual includes information about all hazards response and; operating status parameters; incident priorities and; shelter-in-place and evacuation guidelines; and local contingency and continuity planning requirements.
 The College conducts emergency response exercises each year, such as table top exercises, field exercises, and tests of the emergency notification systems on campus.
 These tests are designed to assess and evaluate the emergency plans and capabilities of the College.